syncfusion-content/blazor-docs/blazor/file-manager/file-system-provider.md

 ```

 After cloning, just open the project in Visual Studio and restore the NuGet packages.
-Now, we need to register the Azure storage by passing details like name, password, and blob name to the Register Azure method in the FileManager controller.
+Now, register the Azure storage by passing details like name, password, and blob name to the Register Azure method in the FileManager controller.

 ```csharp